Staff Spotlight Series

 Sandy Mak

-In a teacher in UTEC’s 2Gen Center, Sandy is reminded to find joy in the little things each day.
+In UTEC’s 2Gen Center, Sandy is reminded to find joy in the little things each day.
 She embraces the challenge of crafting developmentally appropriate curriculum that is also engaging for the young children.
 The reward can especially be felt when a child picks up a new skill or a parent expresses gratitude.

 She takes pride in fostering deep connections with both the children and their families.
 Recognizing that not all kids have the privilege of receiving the love they deserve, she strives to create a nurturing and supportive environment where every child can thrive.